Wisconsin Department of Revenue: Office of the secretary

-State & Local Finance
+State and local finance

 The Division of State and Local Finance (SLF) is responsible for establishing the state's equalized values for property tax purposes.
 They assess commercial, manufacturing, telecommunication, airport, railroad, and other special property, and provide financial management, training, and certification for municipal and county governments on administration of the state property tax policies.
 In addition, they administer state shared revenue and property tax relief payments to local governments.